 Proudly serving all of New Jersey

-Fatal Dog Attack Lawsuit
+Filing a Fatal Dog Attack Lawsuit

 While most dogs deserve the well earned moniker "Man's Best Friend," a few do not.
 While dog bites that cause minor injuries are fairly common, fatal dog attacks are pretty rare and usually involve infants, small children, and the elderly.
 Though rare considering the amount of domesticated dogs there are in this country and how closely they interact with humans, fatal dog attacks do occur.

 To find out more about your legal rights and options, you'll want to consult a wrongful death attorney in New Jersey.
 Lependorf & Silverstein, P.C. has been successfully representing the families of accident victims for over 25 years and will put their knowledge and experience to work on your NJ wrongful death claim.
 Call (609) 240-0040 to schedule a free consultation.

 Like most states, New Jersey assigns "strict liability" to a dog's owner in the case of an attack.
 This means that a biting dog's owner is liable for all damages caused by the dog, even if they attempted to restrain the dog, or to protect or warn others.